 Belize is well known to most divers, famous for Jacques Cousteau and the Blue Hole.
 But in reality, it is not a destination many UK divers visit.
 It tends to get passed over for some of the bigger name Caribbean options, such as the Caymans or Bahamas, or island locations with direct flights.
 So when the chance came to spend a week exploring, I jumped on the plane with no hesitation.
-What would diving the world’s second largest barrier reef really be like?
+What would diving in Belize, the world’s second largest barrier reef really be like?

-My trip was a little different to most, packing in 3 different resorts over the week.
+My Belize adventure was a little different to most, packing in 3 different resorts over the week.
 But the aim of our trip was to hit each of the big name highlights, and many of these sites could easily be reached too on a more relaxing paced liveaboard.
 Belize Aggressor IV has been recently renovated and from what we saw of her out at sea, she looks every inch as impressive in real life as she does in the pics.
 Whatever you chose – resort or liveaboard – one thing is for sure… you are guaranteed fabulous Caribbean reef diving and a genuinely warm welcome from the Belizean people.
 Oh… and enjoy the odd rum cocktail along the way

 How to get there?